Dexerto/on-demand-revalidation/readme.txt

 == Changelog ==
-= 1.2.5 =
+= 1.2.6 =
+- feat: Add ability to provide custom paths and tags per post type from @MuhammedAO = 1.2.5 =
 - feat: prevent revalidate functions from running more than once within a single save_post request from @MuhammedAO
 - fix: tags array populated by paths filter from @cavemon